ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Existence Tests
 {: unnumbered}

-A singular path by itself in a Boolean context is an existence test which yields true if the path selects a node and yields false if the path does not select a node.
+A path by itself in a Boolean context is an existence test which yields true if the path selects at least one node and yields false if the path does not select a node.

-This existence test — as an exception to the general rule — also works with nodes with structured values.
+Existence tests are different to comparisons in that:

+* they work with arbitrary relative or absolute paths (not just Singular Paths).
+* they work with paths that select structured values.

 To test the value of a node selected by a path, an explicit comparison is necessary.
 For example, to test whether the node selected by the path `@.foo` has the value `null`, use `@.foo == null` (see {{null-semantics}})